-This non-profit site was created for Internet in year 1996 with friendly support by Fischerhude residents, as well as by the publishing house Atelier-im-Bauernhaus in Fischerhude, the Kunstverein Fischerhude, the Otto-Modersohn-Museum and the Gemaelde-Galerie Neuenkirchen, to show the world the idyll and variety of the unique artists village Fischerhude in North Germany.
+This non-profit site was created for Internet in year 1996 with friendly support by Fischerhude residents, as well as by the publishing house Atelier-im-Bauernhaus in Fischerhude, the Kunstverein Fischerhude, the Otto-Modersohn-Museum and the Gemaelde-Galerie Neuenkirchen.
+Special thanks to the descendants of Fischerhude emigrants in the United States.

-Words about Fischerhude by former Chancellor Schmidt, Origin and history of the village Fischerhude, Road links and town map, Church history of the Lutheran Liebfrauenkirche, Fischerhude farmers and their old traditions, The Wuemme river lowlands, Art potteries of Bertzbach and Craemer, local heritage Museum Heimathaus Irmintraut, Chamber music by Hofkonzerte music association, Cultural-historical guided tours, Art exhibitions in the Otto Modersohn Art Museum, Exhibition by Kunstverein Fischerhude in Buthmanns Hof, Art exhibition and bookstore in the Gallerie, Informal cafes with artistic ambience, Historic restaurants with native cuisine, Accommodations, inns, pensions, holiday apartments, Hiking ways within and around the artist village, Village impressions from summer time, Seasonal calendar pictures, Poem by Georg Hinrich Bruns: Mien Heimatort Fischerhude, Pictures from environment and agriculture, Origin and cultivation of the Teufelsmoor landscape,
+Particular chapters of Fischerhude Journal:Words by former Chancellor Schmidt, Origin and history of the village Fischerhude, Road links and town map, Church history of the Lutheran Liebfrauenkirche, Fischerhude farmers and their old traditions, The Wuemme river lowlands, Art potteries of Bertzbach and Craemer, local heritage Museum Heimathaus Irmintraut, Chamber music by Hofkonzerte music association, Cultural-historical guided tours, Art exhibitions in the Otto Modersohn Art Museum, Exhibition by Kunstverein Fischerhude in Buthmanns Hof, Art exhibition and bookstore in the Fischerhuder Gallerie, Informal cafes with artistic ambience, Historic restaurants with native cuisine, Accommodations, inns, pensions, holiday apartments, Hiking ways within and around the artist village Fischerhude, Village impressions from summer time, Seasonal calendar pictures, Poem by Georg Hinrich Bruns: Mien Heimatort, Pictures from environment and agriculture in Fischerhude, Origin and cultivation of the Teufelsmoor landscape

 Brief biographies and paintings of recognized Fischerhude artists:

-Hermann Angermeyer, Olga Bontjes van Beek, Jan Bontjes van Beek, Mietje Bontjes van Beek, Cato Bontjes van Beek, Heinrich Breling, Amelie Breling, Louise Modersohn-Breling, Hans Buch, Fritz Cobet, Emma Eibler, Johanna Eissler, Marie Fritsch, Kurt Glauber, August Haake, Rudolf Franz Hartogh, Tomma Leckner, Hans Meyboden, Erhart Mitzlaff, Otto Modersohn, Christian Modersohn, Ulrich Modersohn, Hellmut Mueller-Celle, Else Pauls, Wilhelm Heinrich Rohmeyer, Bertha Schilling, Diedrich Speckmann, Wolf-Dietmar Stock, Helmuth Westhoff, Clara Rilke-Westhoff, Werner Zoehl,
+Hermann Angermeyer, Olga Bontjes van Beek, Jan Bontjes van Beek, Mietje Bontjes van Beek, Cato Bontjes van Beek, Heinrich Breling, Amelie Breling, Louise Modersohn-Breling, Hans Buch, Fritz Cobet, Emma Eibler, Johanna Eissler, Marie Fritsch, Kurt Glauber, August Haake, Rudolf Franz Hartogh, Tomma Leckner, Hans Meyboden, Erhart Mitzlaff, Otto Modersohn, Christian Modersohn, Ulrich Modersohn, Hellmut Mueller-Celle, Else Pauls, Wilhelm Heinrich Rohmeyer, Bertha Schilling, Diedrich Speckmann, Wolf-Dietmar Stock, Helmuth Westhoff, Clara Rilke-Westhoff, Werner Zoehl

 Recommended external links:

-© 1996-2017 firstname.lastname@example.org Bibliographyback to opening
+© 1996-2019 firstname.lastname@example.org Bibliographyback to opening